 Day 26-Are you being eaten alive by "lions"?
 These are painful and perhaps undeserved circumstances that are causing your life anxiety and pain.
 God wants our trust and love even in our darkness.
 This is when the world really sees the reality of our life with God.

 Psalm 121:5-8 / I Corinthians 10:13 / 2 Timothy 4:18

 Day 27- God in His infinite wisdom knows how to turn our worst situation into something beautiful.
 Here we see that the living God is preached to the whole world by a pagan king!

 Day 28- Even in hard circumstances beyond our control God blesses those that are faithful to Him.

 Daniel 6:28 / Psalm 1:1-3

-Day 29- Daniel - Chapter 6 is also a picture of the time AFTER the Rapture (when Christ comes to take His church out of the world).
-It is a time when the Anti Christ will set himself up as world ruler and demand absolute devotion.
-In King Darius we have a type of the Anti Christ as he demands worship and homage to himself.
+Day 29- Chapter 6 of Daniel is also a picture of the time AFTER the Rapture (when Christ comes to take His church out of the world).
+It is a time when the Antichrist will set himself up as world ruler and demand absolute devotion.
+In King Darius, we have a type of the Antichrist, as he demands worship and homage to himself.

 Revelation 7:1-4 / Revelation 14:1-5

 Day 31- The enemies destroyed in Daniel 6:23-24 will have its fulfillment when Jesus returns to deliver His faithful remnant and to destroy the individuals and nations that are enemies to God.

 Let us trust in God and thank Him, for He faithfully keeps the lives of His children in the midst of a fallen world.